 To test in Xcode, deploy the blank application to your device by clicking the run button.

-If you cannot see your signing identity or the correct provisioning profile in your IDE, you may need to restart it.
+If you cannot see your signing identity or the correct provisioning profile, you may need to restart Visual Studio for Mac.

-Apple has imposed a number of limitations on when and how you can use free provisioning to run your application on an iOS device, ensuring that you can only deploy to your device.
-These are listed in this section.
+Apple has imposed a number of limitations on when and how you can use free provisioning to run your application on an iOS device, ensuring that you can only deploy to your device:

-This guide has explored the advantages and limitations of using free provisioning to install applications on an iOS device.
-It also went through, step-by-step, using free provisioning to install a Xamarin.iOS app.
+This guide explored the advantages and limitations of using free provisioning to install applications on an iOS device.
+It provided a step-by-step walkthrough that demonstrated how to use free provisioning to install a Xamarin.iOS app.